JJudge0/Ping-Pong-Game/README.md

 Ping Pong Game Main tasks:

+2 players must be able to move there paddles vertically ensuring the ball doesn't go into 1 or the other players side.

  The program should include the following: 2 Paddles,Ball,ScoreBoard, Game Panel, Game Frame;
  1) GameFrame-- Houses all of the components of the Game Panel.
  2) GamePanel-- Includes the rules aswell the ball and paddles that are going to be displayed on the Game Frame.